 Harvard Yard gets about 8,000 visitors per day and the soil there had become so compacted that a spade wouldn’t reach more than 3 inches into the earth on the first dig.
 The trees were suffering from leaf spot and some were dying.
 Now, after applying organic methods, a spade passes through the soil like a knife through butter and the trees are showing new resistance to pests and diseases.
 In fact, the roots of the grass growing there are six to eight inches long!

 Read the New York Times article “The Grass is Greener at Harvard”

 An additional benefit, and one not to be taken lightly is that Harvard now composts 500 tons of grass clippings, pruned branches, leaves and other material which used to cost about $35,000 per year to dispose of off campus.
 They have also saved an additional $10,000 per year NOT buying synthetic fertilizers or compost made elsewhere.
 Additionally, Harvard has reduced water use in irrigation by 30 percent, amounting to almost 2 million gallons per year.

-The idea for treating Harvard’s lawn organically started in the spring of 2008, when Eric T Fleisher, the director of horticulture at the Battery Park City Parks Conservancy in New York City, teamed up with Wayne Carbone, Harvard’s Manager of landscape services.
+The idea for moving to organic lawn care at Harvard’s started in the spring of 2008, when Eric T Fleisher, the director of horticulture at the Battery Park City Parks Conservancy in New York City, teamed up with Wayne Carbone, Harvard’s Manager of landscape services.
 After extensive soil testing, they started treating one acre of Harvard’s 25 acre campus with regular applications of homemade compost and compost tea, brewed in a garage on the Harvard campus (besides the previously mentioned yard refuse, they also composted food waste from the Harvard kitchen).
 The experiment was so successful that the program has now been expanded to treat all 80 acres of land under Harvard’s domain (on campus and off).